-The contributory amounts paid of disabled employee annuitants under minimum retirement age are fully taxable.
-(Minimum retirement age is generally the age at which individuals could retire based on age and service.)
-Employees who retired based on age and service and disabled employee annuitants who reach minimum retirement age may use the employee contributions amount shown on their Form RRB-1099-R to compute a tax-free portion of their contributory amount paid.
+The contributory amounts paid of disabled employee annuitants under minimum retirement age are fully taxable and these annuitants cannot use the employee contribution amount.
+Therefore, the contributory amount paid in Item 4 and the total gross pension paid in Item 7 of Form RRB-1099-R are fully taxable.
+(Minimum retirement age is generally the age at which individuals could retire based on age and service, which is age 60 with 30 or more years of railroad service or age 62 with less than 30 years of railroad service.)
+However, once the disabled employee annuitant reaches minimum retirement age, the annuitant may use the employee contribution amount shown on Form RRB-1099-R to compute the nontaxable amount of his or her contributory amount paid.

 The RRB does not calculate the nontaxable amount of the contributory amount paid for annuitants.
 Annuitants should contact the IRS or their own tax preparer for assistance in calculating the nontaxable amount of their contributory amount paid.
-For more information on the tax treatment of the contributory amount paid, vested dual benefits, supplemental annuities, the employee contributions amount, and how to use the IRS actuarial tables, annuitants should refer to IRS Publication 939, General Rule for Pensions and Annuities, and IRS Publication 575, Pension and Annuity Income.
+For more information on the tax treatment of the contributory amount paid, vested dual benefits, supplemental annuities, the employee contribution amount, and how to use the IRS actuarial tables, annuitants should refer to IRS Publication 939, General Rule for Pensions and Annuities, and IRS Publication 575, Pension and Annuity Income.

-7. Does Form RRB-1099-R show the taxable amount of any contributory railroad retirement benefits or just the total amount of such benefits paid during the tax year?
+8. Does Form RRB-1099-R show the taxable amount of any contributory railroad retirement benefits or just the total amount of such benefits paid during the tax year?

-Since 1993 (tax year 1992), Form RRB-1099-R shows the total amount of any contributory railroad retirement benefits (NSSEB and tier II) paid during the tax year.
+Form RRB-1099-R shows the total amount of any contributory railroad retirement benefits (NSSEB and tier II) paid during the tax year.
 The RRB does not calculate the taxable amounts.
-It is up to the annuitant to determine the taxable and tax-free amounts of the contributory amount paid using the employee contributions amount.
+It is up to the annuitant to determine the taxable and nontaxable (tax-free) amounts of the contributory amount paid using the employee contribution amount.

-8. Can an employee's contributions amount change?
+9. Can an employee contribution amount change?

 Yes.
-The employee contributions amount shown on Form RRB-1099-R is based on the latest railroad service and earnings information available on the RRB's records.
-Railroad service and earnings information (and the corresponding employee contributions amount) often changes in the first year after an employee retires from railroad service.
-That's when the employee's final railroad service and earnings information is furnished to the RRB by his or her employer.
-As a result, the employee contributions amount shown on the most recent Form RRB-1099-R may have increased or decreased from a previously-issued Form RRB-1099-R.
+The employee contribution amount shown on Form RRB-1099-R is based on the latest railroad service and earnings information available on the RRB's records.
+Railroad service and earnings information (and the corresponding employee contribution amount) often changes in the first year after an employee retires from railroad service.
+That is when the employee's final railroad service and earnings information is furnished to the RRB by his or her employer.
+As a result, the employee contribution amount shown on the most recent Form RRB-1099-R may have increased or decreased from a previously-issued Form RRB-1099-R.

-Any change in an employee contributions amount is fully retroactive to the railroad retirement annuity beginning date.
+Any change in an employee contribution amount is fully retroactive to the railroad retirement annuity beginning date.
+Therefore, the nontaxable amount of the contributory amount paid should be recomputed.
 This could affect the taxable amounts reported to the IRS on prior income tax returns.
-Generally, an increase in the employee contributions amount is advantageous, as it will yield a larger tax-free amount.
-However, a decrease in the employee contributions amount may be disadvantageous since it may result in an increased tax liability.
-In any case, annuitants should determine if any change in their employee contributions amount would require them to file original or amended Federal income tax returns for prior tax years.
+Generally, an increase in the employee contribution amount is advantageous, as it will yield a larger tax-free amount.
+However, a decrease in the employee contribution amount may be disadvantageous since it may result in an increased tax liability.
+In any case, annuitants should determine if any change in their employee contribution amount would require them to file original or amended Federal income tax returns for prior tax years.

-9. What if a person receives social security as well as railroad retirement benefits?
+10. What if a person receives social security as well as railroad retirement benefits?